aragozin/proflab/README.md

 SJK binary
 ====

-This is a material for Java profiling workshop by Aleskey Ragozin
+This is a material for Java profiling workshop by Alexey Ragozin

 Run by `java -jar sjk.jar <options>`

-SJK version 0.9.4-SNAPSHOT
+SJK version 0.11